Alleged Capitol rioter told FBI he was allowed to breach building because he pays his taxes, feds say

 Wickersham allegedly said he saw people “cursing, screaming, knocking cops away, breaking windows and doors, and entering the Capitol” — individuals he told the FBI he believed were “members of antifa.”

-He further allegedly the siege was “staged” in a ploy to make Trump supporters look bad, investigators said.
+He further alleged the siege was “staged” in a ploy to make Trump supporters look bad, investigators said.

 Despite Wickersham’s alleged belief that the riot was a setup, he confirmed his presence down to the clothing he wore that day.
 His descriptions were consistent with at least eight different video stills from footage that purported to show Wickersham entering through the Senate Wing door, walking through the Capitol crypt, past offices including that of House Majority Leader Steny H. Hoyer (D-Md.) and ultimately out through the Upper West Terrace.